Aktharnvdv/Medicine-Disease-Demo/README.md

 **Environment Management**: python-dotenv

 ## 2. Features
-Web Interface: Simple Flask server to handle API requests.
+**Web Interface**: Simple Flask server to handle API requests.

-PDF Text Extraction: Reliably extracts both plain text and structured table data from PDF files.
+**PDF Text Extraction**: Reliably extracts both plain text and structured table data from PDF files.

-AI-Powered Classification: Leverages the Google Gemini model to perform nuanced classification of medicines based on a clinical context.
+**AI-Powered Classification**: Leverages the Google Gemini model to perform nuanced classification of medicines based on a clinical context.

-Large Document Handling: Splits long documents into smaller chunks to process them efficiently without exceeding API limits.
+**Large Document Handling**: Splits long documents into smaller chunks to process them efficiently without exceeding API limits.

-Robust JSON Parsing: Includes multiple fallbacks to correctly parse JSON from the model's response, even if it's slightly malformed or embedded in markdown.
+**Robust JSON Parsing**: Includes multiple fallbacks to correctly parse JSON from the model's response, even if it's slightly malformed or embedded in markdown.

-Rate Limiting: Implements a delay between API calls to prevent hitting rate limits.
+**Rate Limiting**: Implements a delay between API calls to prevent hitting rate limits.

-Detailed API Response: Returns aggregated results, per-chunk processing details, and usage statistics (token counts, time elapsed).
+**Detailed API Response**: Returns aggregated results, per-chunk processing details, and usage statistics (token counts, time elapsed).

 ## 3. How It Works
 The application follows a clear, multi-step process:

-User Request: A user sends a POST request to the /api/analyze endpoint with a disease name and a pdf file.
+**User Request**: A user sends a POST request to the /api/analyze endpoint with a disease name and a pdf file.

-Input Validation: The server checks if the disease and PDF file are present.
+**Input Validation**: The server checks if the disease and PDF file are present.

-PDF Parsing: The pdfplumber library reads the uploaded PDF in memory and extracts all text and table content, page by page.
+**PDF Parsing**: The pdfplumber library reads the uploaded PDF in memory and extracts all text and table content, page by page.
 Tables are converted into a Tab-Separated Value (TSV) format.

-Text Chunking: The extracted text is split into lines, and these lines are grouped into smaller "chunks" (defaulting to 50 lines each).
+**Text Chunking**: The extracted text is split into lines, and these lines are grouped into smaller "chunks" (defaulting to 50 lines each).
 This ensures each API request is a manageable size.

-Iterative API Calls: The application loops through each chunk:
+**Iterative API Calls**: The application loops through each chunk:
 a.
 A detailed prompt is constructed, instructing the Gemini model to act as a clinical pharmacist and classify medicines from the chunk as "relevant" or "irrelevant" for the specified disease.
 The prompt demands a strict JSON output format.

 b.
 The call_gemini function sends the request to the Google Generative Language API.

 c.
 The response is received and parsed.
 The system first tries to extract a clean JSON object.
 If that fails, it uses a more resilient parser (safe_parse) that can handle messy or non-standard model outputs.

-Data Aggregation: The results from each chunk are processed.
+**Data Aggregation**: The results from each chunk are processed.
 Unique medicines are added to aggregated lists for relevant and irrelevant classifications to avoid duplicates.

-Final Response: Once all chunks are processed, the server compiles a final JSON response containing the sorted, unique lists of relevant and irrelevant medicines, detailed results for each chunk, and a summary of the total API calls and token usage.
+**Final Response**: Once all chunks are processed, the server compiles a final JSON response containing the sorted, unique lists of relevant and irrelevant medicines, detailed results for each chunk, and a summary of the total API calls and token usage.

 ## 4. Code Breakdown
 The script is organized into logical sections for clarity.